AI Reliance Study

 Academic integrity: do you care?

-Split: 4 follow rules because they want to learn, 4 just avoid trouble.
+Split: 4 follow rules to learn, 4 just avoid trouble.

 Perception of AI